 NEH does not issue awards to other federal entities.
 If your project is so closely intertwined with a federal entity that the project takes on characteristics of the federal entity's own authorized activities, it is ineligible.
-You may use funds from, or sites and materials controlled by, other federal entities in your project.
+Proposals for the construction of permanent improvements to lands or facilities that belong to another federal agency are typically ineligible for NEH support.
+You may use funds from, or sites and materials controlled by, other federal entities in your project, but you may not use them as gifts to release federal matching funds.

 NEH does not provide financial assistance to foreign institutions or organizations.
 If you are an eligible domestic entity, you may apply for collaborative projects involving foreign organizations provided you do not use NEH funds for the purpose of issuing subawards to any foreign organization, as defined in 2 CFR §§ 200.1 and .331(a).
 You may obtain the services of foreign individuals and consultants to carry out programmatic activities on a fee-for-service basis, as specified in 2 CFR § 200.459.
 You may obtain goods and services from foreign vendors, such as in-country transportation services, in accordance with 2 CFR § 200.331(b).
-If you plan to submit an application involving international collaboration, contact program staff at hi@neh.gov.
+If you plan to submit an application involving international collaboration, contact program staff at odeprograms@neh.gov.